WhisperingChaos/DeveloperLocalWorkbenchForDocker/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+###Legal Notice

+Docker and the Docker logo are trademarks or registered trademarks of Docker, Inc. in the United States and/or other countries.
+Docker, Inc. and other parties may also have trademark rights in other terms used herein.